-- (1) If the commissioner receives an application for the registration of a political party, the commissioner must prepare written notice of the application. - (2) The notice must-
+- (1) If the commissioner receives an application for the registration of a political party, the commissioner must prepare written notice of the application.

+- (2) The notice must-

 - (a) state the following particulars:

-- (i) the name of the political party; and
+- (i) the name of the political party;

-- (ii) any abbreviation of the name of the party that the party intends to use for this Act; and

-- (iii) the name and address of the person nominated to be the registered officer of the party; and

-- (b) state that a copy of each of the following is available for public inspection at the commissioner's office:

-- (i) the application;

-- (ii) the party's constitution;

-- (iii) if the application was accompanied by a notice under section 89 (1) (g)-the notice; and - (c) state that written objections to the application may be given to the commissioner within 14 days after the day the notice is notified under the Legislation Act 2001. - (3) The notice is a notifiable instrument. - Note A notifiable instrument must be notified under the Legislation Act 2001. - (4) The commissioner must give additional public notice of the notice required under this section. - Note Public notice means notice on an ACT government website or in a daily newspaper circulating in the ACT (see Legislation Act, dict, pt 1).
-The requirement in s (4) is in addition to the requirement for notification on the legislation register as a notifiable instrument. - (5) The commissioner must make a copy of each of the following available for public inspection at the commissioner's office: - (a) the application; - (b) the party's constitution; - (c) if the application was accompanied by a notice under section 89 (1) (g)-the notice.
+- (ii) any abbreviation of the name of the party that the party intends to use for this Act: - (iii) the name and address of the person nominated to be the registered officer of the party; - (iv) the name and address of the secretary of the party; and - (b) state that a copy of each of the following is available for public inspection at the commissioner's office: - (i) the application; - (ii) the party's constitution; - (iii) if the application was accompanied by a notice under section 89 (1) (h)-the notice; and - (c) state that written objections to the application may be given to the commissioner within 14 days after the day the notice is notified under the Legislation Act 2001. - (3) The notice is a notifiable instrument. - A notifiable instrument must be notified under the Legislation Act 2001.
+Note - (4) The commissioner must give additional public notice of the notice required under this section. - Public notice means notice on an ACT government website or in a daily Note newspaper circulating in the ACT (see Legislation Act, dict, pt 1).
+The requirement in s (4) is in addition to the requirement for notification on the legislation register as a notifiable instrument. - (5) The commissioner must make a copy of each of the following available for public inspection at the commissioner's office: - (a) the application;

+- (b) the party's constitution; - (c) if the application was accompanied by a notice under section 89 (1) (h)-the notice.